OctopusDeploy/docs/docs/security/users-and-teams/timeouts-and-invalidation.md

 ## Session Invalidation {#TimeoutsAndInvalidation-SessionInvalidation}

-A user's sessions can also explicitly be revoked.
+A user's sessions can explicitly be revoked.
 This ensures that a user cannot interact with the system until after they have re-authenticated.

 This can be particularly useful in the following scenarios: